al70023/NERC-Dashboard-Demo/README.md

 3. On Reports, Whole Baseline Report has no functionality (haven't implemented yet).

 4. On Update Baseline stepper, when selecting Ports to modify, "Add Port" button has no function (haven't implemented yet).

+5. Implement responsiveness to UI